-During his 35+ years of leadership, George has grown the Pilko team from a small advisory group in Houston to an international firm with senior-level advisors in 35 countries across six continents.
+George has grown the Pilko team from a small advisory group in Houston to an international firm with senior-level advisors in 35 countries across six continents.
 George oversees global responsibilities for sales and marketing, business development and operations, but prides himself on being hands-on and accessible.

-Highly regarded in the industry, George has published articles in Directors & Boards and ICIS Chemical Business, and he has been quoted in publications that include The Wall Street Journal, New York Times, Petroleum Economist and Chemical Week.
+Sought after as a speaker and writer, George has published articles in Directors & Boards and ICIS Chemical Business, and he has been quoted in publications that include The Wall Street Journal, New York Times, Petroleum Economist and Chemical Week.
 George currently serves as Chair of the Houston Campaign Council for the University of Michigan $4 Billion Capital Campaign and previously served on the Strategic Advisory Council of the Erb Institute at the University of Michigan, Chairman of the Board of the River Oaks Chamber Orchestra (ROCO) and trustee of the Nature Conservancy of Texas.
 He was named as a finalist for EY’s 2015 Entrepreneur of the Year Award in the Gulf Coast Region.